-In the coming days, the US Senate will vote on whether or not Ben Bernanke will go on to serve as Chairman of the Federal Reserve for another term.
+In the coming days, the United States Senate will vote on whether or not Ben Bernanke will go on to serve as Chairman of the Federal Reserve for another term.
 Some legislators are skeptical.

 Senator Jim Bunning of Kentucky said Tuesday on CNBC that Bernanke’s own staff recommended against bailing out insurer AIG in September 2008 and that he subsequently tried to cover that up.
 Treasury Secretary Timothy F. Geithner quickly came to Bernanke’s defense, stating that AIG had to be saved in order to prevent a “catastrophic” blow to the American economy.
 According to Geithner, the goverment’s intervention in the financial market has created a system that is stabler and in a better position to provide the credit needed for a recovery.
 Evidently, we are to assume that were it not for Washington, even more businesses would be craving loans right now.

 House Republican Darrell Issa of California, who has been investigating the AIG bailout, claimed that a whistleblower informed him of “troubling details” of the Fed Chairman’s role in the process.
 Chris Dodd of Connecticut, a Democrat and Chairman of the Senate Committee on Banking, is having none of it.
 Bernanke has done “a very good job,” said Dodd on Monday.
 “And but for his work, we would be in a very different position in this country today.”
 The senator admitted that it’s “hard to prove a negative,” but didn’t hesitate from warning that “our entire financial system might have collapsed but for [Bernanke’s] leadership.”